EngineerBetter/engineerbetter-hugo/content/blog/a-flood-of-droplets.md

 date: "2015-08-04"
 heroImage: /img/blog/droplets.jpg
 title: A Flood of Droplets

+heading: Our
+headingBold: blog
+Description: Get the very latest updates about recent projects, team updates, thoughts and industry news from our team of EngineerBetter experts.
 ---

 If you play the dangerous game of scaling Cloud Foundry DEAs up instead of out, make sure you have plenty of headroom in the CPU department to start with.
 If you don't then there's a good chance you'll see a heap of `no available stagers` errors upon `cf push` and `insufficient resources to start` errors upon `cf start`.
 This will last for an hour before magically fixing itself.